buddhi1980/mandelbulber2/mandelbulber2/tools/README.md

 from here on only working on the tag:
 - 5. package binaries for different OS's and deploy to sourceforge / github
+- 6. contact package maintainer / mailing list / internal publish
-- 6. let people know at: fractalforums / google plus / facebook / ...
+- 7. let people know at: fractalforums / google plus / facebook / ...

 ### (3) language system
 The language system requires language tools of qt.